 According to Robb, Middleton has developed a love of cooking over the years.
 She especially loves a good curry, which is a dish of Indian origin that consists of herbs and spices like cumin, ginger, hot chilies, and turmeric, an extremely healthy and anti-inflammatory ingredient.
 Curries are so popular in England that the UK has adopted them as a national dish.
 Delish also reports that the Duchess loves to host dinner parties where she personally serves her guests, despite apparently not being the best cook.

-She's reportedly tried the Dukan Diet
+She's Reportedly Tried the Dukan Diet

 Kate and her mother, Carole Middleton, have reportedly both tried the Dukan diet, a high-protein, low-carb program of French origin, created by doctor and nutritionist Pierre Dukan.
 The diet also counts Jennifer Lopez and supermodel Gisele Bündchen as fans.
-Due to Kate and Carole's supposed endorsement, the Dukan diet was the best-selling diet book in Britain around the duke and duchess's 2011 wedding.
+Due to Kate and Carole's supposed endorsement, the Dukan diet was the best-selling diet book in Britain around the duke and duchess' 2011 wedding.
 The diet mainly consists of lean proteins, vegetables, fruit, and whole wheat bread.

 Back in 2014, Daily Mail and Huffington Post reported that Middleton dabbled in the entirely unprocessed raw food diet to maintain her radiant complexion and healthy hair.
 The duchess reportedly took a liking to ceviche, which is raw fish marinated in lemon or lime juice with spices, in addition to goji berries, gazpacho, watermelon, and tabbouleh.

-She indulges on Christmas
+She Indulges on Christmas